The Nine Muses of Greek Mythology

 Goddess of Memory and Mother of the Muses

-Her name translates as “memory” and from Menmoysne came the ability to remember, to use the power of reason and to make use of language; eventually, owing to all these attributes, Menmoysne also became associated with speech.
+Mnemosyne was a Titan goddess whose name translates as “memory” and from Menmoysne came the ability to remember, to use the power of reason and to make use of language.

-Although not a significant goddess, Mnemosyne did however have followers in the cult of Asclepius, god of medicine, believed to have the ability to cure all illnesses, which sprung up in Greece in around the 5th century BC.
+Although not a major goddess, Mnemosyne did however have followers in the cult of Asclepius, god of medicine, believed to have the ability to cure all illnesses, which sprung up in Greece in around the 5th century BC.

-In some areas of ancient Greece after making offerings to Asclepius, one last prayer was offered to Mnemosyne, in the hope she would help the devotee remember any visions they had while sleeping there.
+In some areas of ancient Greece, after making offerings to Asclepius, one last prayer was offered to Mnemosyne, in the hope she would help the devotee remember any visions they had while sleeping there.

 Muse of Epic Poetry

-She is usually portrayed holding a writing tablet, a roll of paper or a book in her hand and wearing a gold crown and sometimes is shown together with her children.
+Caliope is usually portrayed holding a writing tablet, a roll of paper or a book in her hand and wearing a gold crown and sometimes is shown together with her children.

 Kleio (Clio)